Quick definition:

 - Written specification sheet, to clarify what the tolerances are, to list and illustrate some of the common defects to avoid, to describe what tests to carry out, etc.

-- The bill of materials, to document what the product is to be made of.
+- The bill of materials is used to document what the product is to be made of.

 - Some samples of defective goods, if possible.